 Credit cards can also come with valuable benefits and rewards programs.
 If you’re interested in getting a rewards credit card, ask yourself whether you’d prefer cash back or points that can be redeemed for travel.

-For example, if you are an entrepreneur, you might want a card such as the Bank of America® Business Advantage Cash Rewards Mastercard® credit card because it offers 3% cash back on your choice of one of the following six categories: gas stations, office supply stores, travel, TV/telecom & wireless, computer services or business consulting services, and 2% cash back on dining (on the first $50,000 each calendar year, then 1%.
-Earn an unlimited 1% cash back on all other purchases..
+For example, if you are an entrepreneur, you might want a card such as the Bank of America® Business Advantage Cash Rewards Mastercard® credit card because it offers Earn 3% cash back in the category of your choice, 2% cash back on dining and unlimited 1% cash back on all other purchases.
+You'll get 3% and 2% cash back on the first $50,000 in combined choice category/dining purchases each calendar year, 1% thereafter. .

 On the other hand, if you are planning to get married in the next year and you want to rack up points to go toward your honeymoon trip, you may want to look at the Marriott Bonvoy Boundless™ Credit Card.
 The card offers the following welcome bonus: Earn 75,000 Bonus Points after you spend $3,000 on purchases in the first 3 months from account opening.